ligato/docs/docs/user-guide/concepts.md

   - value: { name:"bd1" interfaces:<name:"if1" > }
 ```

-Notice that the first performed operation was removal of the FIB entry, but the value was not discarded by the vpp-agent since it still exists in the ETCD.
-The vpp-agent put the value back to the cache.
-This is important step since the FIB entry is removed before the bridge domain, so it will not get mis-configured and stuck in the VPP.
-The value no longer exists on the VPP (since logically it cannot without all the dependencies met), but if the bridge domain reappears, the FIB will be added back without any action required from outside.
+Notice that the first operation was removal of the FIB entry.
+The value was not discarded by the vpp-agent because it still exists in the etcd datastore.
+The vpp-agent places the value back into cache.
+This is an important step since the FIB entry is removed before the bridge domain.
+Thus it will not be accidentally  mis-configured and stranded in VPP.
+The value no longer exists in VPP (since logically it cannot without all the dependencies met), but if the bridge domain reappears, the FIB will be added back without any external intervention.

-The second step means that the interface `if1` was removed from the bridge domain, before its removal in the last step of the transaction.
+The second step means that the interface `if1` was removed from the bridge domain, before its final removal in the last step of the transaction.

 The ordering and caching of the configuration is performed by the vpp-agent KVScheduler component.
-For more information how it works, please refer [here][telemetry-plugin].
+For more information on how it works, please refer to the discussion of the [KV Scheduler][kvs].

-## VPP multi-version support
+## VPP Multi-Version Support

 The vpp-agent is highly dependent on the version of the VPP binary API used to send and receive various types of configuration messages.
-The VPP API is changing over time, adding new binary calls or modifying or removing existing ones.
+The VPP API is evolving changing over time, adding new binary calls or, modifying or removing existing ones.
 The latter is the most crucial from the vpp-agent perspective since it introduces incompatibilities between vpp-agent and the VPP.

-For that reason the vpp-agent does a compatibility check in the GoVPP multiplex plugin (an adapter of the GoVPP - the GoVPP component provides API for communication with the VPP).
-The compatibility check attempts to read an ID of the provided message.
-If just one message ID is not found (validation if the cyclic redundancy code), the VPP is considered incompatible and the vpp-agent will not connect.
+For that reason the vpp-agent performs a compatibility check in the GoVPP multiplex plugin (the GoVPP component provides an API for communication with VPP).
+The compatibility check attempts to read the ID of the provided message.
+If just one message ID is not found (validation in the cyclic redundancy code), VPP is considered incompatible and the vpp-agent and will not connect.
 The message validation is essential for successful connection.
-Now it is clear that the vpp-agent is tightly bound to the version of the VPP (for that reason the vpp-agent image is shipped together with compatible VPP version to make it easier for users).
+Now it is clear that the vpp-agent is tightly bound to the version of the VPP.
+For that reason, the vpp-agent image is shipped together with a compatible VPP dataplane version to make it easier and safer for users.

-This concept may cause some inconveniences during manual setup, and especially in scenarios where the vpp-agent needs to be quickly switched to different VPP which is not compatible.
+This function may cause some inconveniences during manual setup, and especially in scenarios where the vpp-agent needs to be quickly switched to different VPP which might not be compatible.

-### VPP compatibility
+### VPP Compatibility

-The vpp-agent bindings are generated from the VPP JSON API definitions.
+The vpp-agent bindings are generated from VPP JSON API definitions.
 Those can be found in the path `/usr/share/vpp/api`.
-Full VPP installation is required if definitions should be generated.
-The json API definition is then transformed to the `*.ba.go` file using `binapi-generater` which is a part of the GoVPP project.
-All generated structures implement the GoVPP `Message` interface which allows to get message name, CRC or message type, and represents generic type for all messages which could be sent via the VPP channel.
+Full VPP installation is required if definitions need be generated.
+The JSON API definition is then transformed to the `*.ba.go` file using `binapi-generater` which is a part of the GoVPP project.
+All generated structures implement the GoVPP `Message` interface proving the message name, CRC or message type, and represents the generic type for all messages which can be sent via the VPP channel.

 Example:
 ```go